dmx-systems/dmx-zukunftswerk/README.md

 * Bug fixes:
     * PDF viewer and language switch
     * Edit/Delete and non-team members
+* Compatible with DMX 5.3-SNAPSHOT

 **0.9** -- Mar 1, 2022

-* Actions: edit, delete
+* Actions:
+    * Edit and Delete for all types
-    * Reply works also in document context
+    * Reply works also when doc-filter is set
 * UI improvements:
     * UI-less PDF viewer
     * Discussion panel: chat metaphor